edumserrano/nuget-push/README.md

 ## Why should you use this action ?

-:warning: **The main reason for using this action has now been fixed in the nuget tool.
-See the issues linked below.
-Even so, this action still has value, for instance, it provides better feedback on the result of pushing NuGet packages.**

 I started by pushing my NuGet package and symbols using a command such as:

 ```